 the DNS request arrived.

-you can supply the DNS proxy with static FQDN-to-address mappings.
+the DNS proxy with static FQDN-to-address mappings.
+You can also

-You can also create DNS proxy rules that control to which DNS server
+create DNS proxy rules that control to which DNS server the domain

-the domain name queries (that match the proxy rules) are directed.
+name queries (that match the proxy rules) are directed.
+You can

-You can configure a maximum of 256 DNS proxy objects on a firewall.
+configure a maximum of 256 DNS proxy objects on a firewall.
+You

 When the firewall receives an FQDN query (and the domain name